 Clearly in the Bitterness Olympics, Officer Ryan gets gold.
 Most of us don’t harbor resentment quite as intensely as he does.
 But still, this character speaks a powerful truth about humanity as a whole.
 When we encounter problems, we expect change from everyone but ourselves.

 When marriages dwindle, each spouse points to the other’s flaws.
 When our kids misbehave, our inclination is to lecture them for their failures.
-When a career is dissatisfactory, we decide it’s due to the coworkers, or the hours or the pay or the snack machine ditching Oatmeal Cream Pies for carrot sticks.
-(I love me some veggies but that substitution would truly be tragic.)
+When a career is dissatisfactory, we decide it’s due to the coworkers, or the hours or the pay.
 We think that if only someone or something outside of us was different, things would be better.

 Bless him.
 Change me.

 See, when it comes to the spectrum of cleanliness, my husband and I probably fall where most couples fall: he’s a slob and I worship Marie Kondo.
-Totally kidding.
-I’m not that sexist, you guys.
+Kidding.

 Truthfully, he appreciates order but definitely doesn’t mind messes as much as I do.
 And then there’s me, who could probably be institutionalized for anti-clutter OCD.
 If you sat me at a messy desk and offered me $1,000 to crank out an article in 20 minutes, I’d probably spend the first 18 of them cleaning.